awsdocs/amazon-redshift-developer-guide/doc_source/disassociate-datashare-console.md

 1. When the Remove association page appears, choose **Remove association**\.

 After association is removed, data consumers will lose access to the datashare\.
-You can make changes to the data consumer association at any time\.
+You can change the data consumer association at any time\.